BetterDiscord/docs/docs/plugins/publishing/guidelines.md

 ## Usability
 1. If overriding a native client feature, it must achieve ONE OR MORE of the following:
    - Show clear visual effort and polish.
-   - Be visually appealing while retaining ALL original features, plus/or improvements.
+   - Be visually appealing while retaining ALL original features.
    - At minimum, be feature-complete (100% equality with what's being replaced).
 1. Make sure all elements are visible and usable.

-**Exceptions:** #1 and #2 does not apply to addons that intentionally remove or block functionality for privacy/security reasons including but not limited to:.
+**Exceptions:** #1 and #2 does not apply to addons that intentionally remove or block functionality for privacy/security reasons including but not limited to:
 - Privacy/Security
 - Accessibility
 - Performance
 - Content/moderation control
    - This only accounts for removing *specific* type of content including but not limited to: disabling embeds, nsfw previews.

-These are not required to be feature-complete replacements, as the addons purpose is intentional removal.
+These are not required to be feature-complete replacements, as the addons' purpose is intentional removal.

 ## Testing
 1. Plugins must be tested to ensure they function as intended, including any styles used by the plugin.
 1. Incomplete implementations that break or hide features without a proper replacement or reason will not be accepted.
 If this happens, we will remove your plugin from the store or require a fix.
-1. Plugins must include appropriate error handling to prevent errors from crashing the Discord client.- e.g., wrapping React elements in Error Boundaries
+1. Plugins must include appropriate error handling to prevent errors from crashing the Discord client - e.g., wrapping React elements in error boundaries

 ## Maintenance
 1. Plugins must include a license permitting community maintenance if abandoned.